A Different Kind of Education

 Even “Good” Homeschooling Curriculum Can Drift

-Homeschooling opens the door to freedom—but without structure, mentoring, and challenge, it can quietly drift.
+Homeschooling opens the door to freedom—but without a proper balance of structure, mentoring, and challenge, it can begin to drift.

 Some teens: